 🟦Symbiosis Relayers Network

-The Symbiosis Relayers Network is a peer-to-peer (P2P) network designed to enable fast, accurate, and secure transmission of information for cross-chain operations.
-As the off-chain component of the Symbiosis protocol, the network plays a crucial role in ensuring smooth and secure communication across blockchains.
+The Symbiosis Relayers Network is a peer-to-peer (P2P) network that enables the reliable and secure transmission of data required for cross-chain operations within the Symbiosis network.
+As the off-chain component of the Symbiosis protocol, it facilitates communication between blockchain networks.

 There are several definitions that are important for further explanation.